aryanhood/StarWars-ObjectDetection-TF/README.md

 # R2-D2 and BB-8 Detection (Star Wars)

-Based on open-source Project by Antonio Verdone
+Based on open-source project by Antonio Verdone

 You can read more at (https://averdones.github.io/tensorflow-object-detection-star-wars/)

 ## Results